Top 20 Things to Do in Lahaina, Maui

 Remember earlier on the list when I talked about live music at Fleetwoods?
 Come thirsty and give all your senses a tantalizing experience

-I always pop into the Honolula Cookie Company when I walk by because their shortbread cookies are just too good to pass up.
+I always pop into the Honolulu Cookie Company when I walk by because their shortbread cookies are just too good to pass up.
 There are samples of the classic cookies as well as the current seasons flavor.
 I especially love popping in around Fall as I love the ginger flavors.

 The historic Mala Pier is located at the end of baby beach and is a great place to catch sunset.
 Although you can’t walk down it, theres a wall of rocks that runs parallel to the pier that you can walk onto.
 If you’re up for more adventure you can dive under it and swim with the white tip reef sharks.
 While you’re hear take a stroll down baby beach.

 Not only do you get to watch sunset but you get to do it on a boat on the water.
 There are several boats you can book a sunset cruise on.
-Enjoy drinks and pupus as you sail across west Maui in search of the perfect spot to watch the sun set.
+Enjoy drinks and pupus as you sail across West Maui in search of the perfect spot to watch the sun set.
 Here are some great sails to check out. ↓